-Additional Profiling
+2.2 Additional Profiling

 Through the process of porting and optimizing an application with OpenACC it's necessary to gather additional profile data to guide the next steps in the process.
-Some profiling tools, such as pgprof and Vampir, support profiling on CPUs and GPUs, while other tools, such as gprof and NVIDIA Visual Profiler, may only support profiling on a particular platform.
-Additionally, some compilers build their own profiling into the application, such is the case with the PGI compiler, which supports setting the PGI\ACC\TIME environment variable for gathering runtime information about the application.
+Some profiling tools, such as Nsight Systems and Vampir, support profiling on CPUs and GPUs, while other tools, such as gprof, may only support profiling on a particular platform.
+Additionally, some compilers build their own profiling into the application, such is the case with the NVHPC compiler, which supports setting the NVCOMPILER\ACC\TIME environment variable for gathering runtime information about the application.
 When developing on offloading platforms, such as CPU + GPU platforms, it's generally important to use a profiling tool throughout the development process that can evaluate both time spent in computation and time spent performing PCIe data transfers.
-This document will use NVIDIA Visual Profiler for performing this analysis, although it is only available on NVIDIA platforms.
+This document will use NVIDIA Nsight Systems Profiler for performing this analysis, although it is only available on NVIDIA platforms.

-Case Study - Analysis
+2.3 Case Study - Analysis

-To get a better understanding of the case study program we will use the PGProf utility that comes as a part of the PGI Workstation package.
-First, it's necessary to build the executable to embed the compiler feedback into the executable using the common compiler feedback framework (CCFF) feature of the PGI compiler.
-This feature is enabled with the -Mprof=ccff compiler flag and embeds additional information into the executable that can then be used by the PGProf utility to display additional information about how the compiler optimized the code.
+To get a better understanding of the case study program we will use the NVIDIA NSight Systems command line interface that comes as a part of the CUDA Toolkit and NVIDIA HPC SDK.
+First, it's necessary to build the executable.
+Remember to use the flags included in the example below to ensure that additional information about how the compiler optimized the program is displayed.
 The executable is built with the following command: